IBM-Blockchain-Archive/cp-web/README.md

 1. Clone this repository.
 2. Create an instance of the IBM Blockchain service in the Bluemix catalog.
 3. Copy the credentials from the service into the file 'my_creds.json'.
+4. Make sure the key/value store only has values for your current network (See below).
+5. Comment out the following line in app.js: ```process.env.GOPATH = __dirname;```
+6. Copy the `./src/chain_code` folder of this repository to the `$GOPATH/src/` folder on your machine.
-4. Run these commands in the cloned directory:
+7. Run these commands in the cloned directory:

 ```shell
 npm install